k2052/developer.2052.me/source/partials/about.md

 because it just felt so obvious in hindsight.
 Maybe they did but you thought they were wrong.

 But you were brave.
-You jumped straight on and trail blazed into unknown lands.
+You jumped straight in and trail blazed into unknown lands.
-Sure, maybe the lands hand been blazed before and maybe the maps where full of markings that said "here be dragons" and warnings from locals in the tavern with PEG legs that said "BOY, THIS IS WHAT HAPPENS WHEN YOU PARSE HTML WITH REGEX".
+Sure, maybe the lands had been blazed before, maybe the maps where full of markings that said "here be dragons" and there were warnings from locals in the tavern with PEG legs that said "BOY, THIS IS WHAT HAPPENS WHEN YOU PARSE HTML WITH REGEX".

 You went anyway because you had to know for yourself.
 You ignored the signs of Dragons and the warnings and went bravely.
 I went to learn.
 I went to break things.

 If you don't break things you never learn how to put them back together again.
 Most things that seem obvious cant be taught, they have to be learned.
 Of course the lessons are gonna be hard and they'll make you feel stupid ALOT.
-And honestly, I wish I had done some things differently but I wouldn't trade this hard earned knowledge for any quick fix, monolithic framework or perfect codebase in the world.
+But if you don't ask stupid questions you'll never be able to give smart answers.
+I wish I had done some things differently but I wouldn't trade this hard earned knowledge for any quick fix, monolithic framework or perfect codebase in the world.
 Because I have to know how it works even if I break it in the process.
-If you don't ask stupid questions you'll never be able to give smart answers.
 I have to break things.

 I'm still breaking things.
 Maybe I could break your code? [k@2052.me](mailto:k@2052.me)